AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/loading_scripts.md

 Once you have loaded the resource packages that contain your Lua files into memory, you cannot use the functions and data in those Lua files until you bring them into the game's Lua environment.

 To do this, you call standard Lua functions for interpreting files, like `require()` and `dofile()`.
-Make sure that you identify the Lua script file using its Stingray resource ID: i.e. the path to the file relative to the root of your data directory, using forward-slashes as delimiters, and with **no** file extension.
+Make sure that you identify the Lua script file using its resource ID: i.e. the path to the file relative to the root of your data directory, using forward-slashes as delimiters, and with **no** file extension.

 This is typically done at initialization time.
 For example, if you are using a custom boot script, you would do this either in the boot script or in another script required by the boot script.
 If you are using the Appkit, you can do it your `project.lua` script file.
 However, you could also load new Lua script content at any other time if necessary.